vuejs/vue-curated/README.md

 The list of curated packages are written in the [PACKAGES.md](./PACKAGES.md) markdown file.
 This file contains the data in a special format design to be still easily readable without parser.

+## Contributing

+This package list is open to contribution! :+1:

+To contribute, open a PR by [editing the PACKAGES.md file](https://github.com/vuejs/vue-curated/edit/master/PACKAGES.md) and read the following guide.

 ## How to add a category

 Each category is represented by a level-1 title and contains the packages until the next title.
 The goal is to have few high-quality choices so that developpers can quickly find the best package for their need.